koush/docs.scrypted.app/scrypted-nvr/installation.md

 sudo SERVICE_USER=$USER bash ~/.scrypted/setup-scrypted-nvr-volume.sh sdx
 ```

-The docker container will be updated and restarted with the new disk or directory.
+The docker container will be updated and restarted with the new disk.

 ## Advanced Storage Options